mmiranda222/.statsuite/content/using-dlm-excel-addin/_index.md

 Once successfully authenticated, the user can return from the web authentication to Excel.
 The Excel-Addin will automatically proceed executing the currently requested action on the data space.
 It will also regularly and automatically update the underlying authentication access token in order to always keep it valid.
 The access token is used for all subsequent data retrievals as well as for all data submissions for the relevant data sources until the underlying Excel workbook is closed.

-Whenever the user is authenticated with at least one user identity, the Excel-addin ribbon will display a "Log out" button with a dropdown menu showing the list of user's email addresses corresponding to the different user identities for which the user has authenticated.
+Whenever the user is authenticated with at least one user identity, the Excel Add-in ribbon will display a "Log out" button with a dropdown menu showing the list of user's email addresses corresponding to the different user identities for which the user has authenticated.
 Clicking on an email address will automatically trigger the log out for the corresponding user identity.
 When being logged out for all user identities, then the "Log out' button is hidden again.

 ![DLM Excel-Addin authentication](/dotstatsuite-documentation/images/dlm-excel-addin-auth2.png)